kwazunine/AzureVMHoneyPotMicrosoftSentinel/README.md

 <h3 align="center">Transform Raw Failed RDP Login Log Data in to Custom Fields</h3>
 <p align="center">
-The failed.rdp' log showing the inegested data in the Log Analytics workspace.
+The failed.rdp' log showing the ingested data in the Log Analytics workspace.
 <img src="https://i.imgur.com/jGLHYrh.png" height="80%" width="80%" alt="Testing Custom Log Query in Log Analytics workspace"/>
 <br />
 Query transforming the raw data into custom fields which will be visualized in the Microsoft Sentinel SIEM. <br/>